ArielLevineLabNINDS/SeqSeek_Classify_Full_Pipeline/README.md

 dvc repro
 ```

 And everything should take care of itself.
 You'll see message printed along the way to let you know what steps you are on.
 The predicted labels will be stored as `results/final_cell_types.csv`.
 There will be 2 columns: `cell` and `class`.
 The first contains the name of the cell taken from the Seurat object, and the second the predicted cell type.
+Also, this information will be added as a metadata column named "predicted.id" to the original Seurat object.
+This updated Seurat object will be saved at `results/query.rds` to prevent conflicts.

 If you run into any issues, please let us know [HERE](https://github.com/ArielLevineLabNINDS/SeqSeek_Pipeline/issues).